falkr/ttm4115/pages/prep-components.md

 - **Lifecycle management:** Components need to be installed, started, stopped.
 The component framework implements such lifecycle functions.
 - **Service registration and discovery:** A component framework can offer functionality to register services.
 The principle for that is simple, but the implementation can be complex.
-- **Persistence:** Components may save their states and data when the computer is shutdown, and the component framework can restore them at a later time.
+- **Persistence:** Components may save their states and data when the computer is shut down, and the component framework can restore them at a later time.
 This function is called persistence.
 - **Communication:** Component frameworks may also offer functionality for components to communicate with each other, and offer methods to manage channels and connections.
 - **Logging:** Components may log events to make the monitoring of the system easier.

 These are just a few examples of functionalities offered by component frameworks.

-Aside: Only recently Java 9 was published with a framework called Java Jigsaw that [introduces a module system for Java](https://jaxenter.com/java-9-interview-marcus-biel-137836.html).
+:aside: Only recently Java 9 was published with a framework called Java Jigsaw that [introduces a module system for Java](https://jaxenter.com/java-9-interview-marcus-biel-137836.html).